 With that in place, you will then be able to draft the sitemap structure for the key pages on your website with a focus on how your audience will use your website to help you meet your objectives by taking certain actions.

-To make it easier for you to create your own content plan we have included a downloadable template you can use.
+To make this process easier we have included a free downloadable template.
 Just follow the guidance in this post and fill in the sections in the template as you go.

 For illustration purposes we will provide examples throughout the post.
 These will focus on the needs of a typical membership organisation but the principles apply to many charities and other similar organisations.

 We've created a downloadable template to accompany this guide.

 Define your target audience groups

 It’s important to define your target audience groups in order to ensure that you communicate effectively to the right people through your website.
 There will be lots of different types of visitors to your site but you should identify the most important audiences and optimise the user experience for them.